mperez4/get_pics/README.md

 # get_pics

-get_pics is a simple python script that downloads images from google.
+get_pics is a simple python script that downloads images from google. <br>
 This script will create a folder with your query results.

 Usage: